mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 MaxScale should retain for each session.
 Unless it has been set to another value than `0`, this configuration setting will not have an effect.

+#### `writeq_high_water`

+High water mark for network write buffer.
+Controls when network traffic throtting is started.

+More specifically, if the client side write queue is above this value, it will block traffic coming from backend servers.
+If the backend side write queue is above this value, it will block traffic from client. the minimum allowed size is 4096 bytes.

+Only when both `writeq_high_water` and `writeq_low_water` are set, traffic throtting is enabled.
+By default, traffic throttling is disabled.

+#### `writeq_low_water`

+Low water mark for network write buffer.
+Once the traffic throttling is enabled, it will only be disabled when the write queue is below `writeq_high_water`.
+The minimum allowed size is 512 bytes. `writeq_high_water` must always be greater than `writeq_low_water`.

 ### REST API Configuration

 The MaxScale REST API is an HTTP interface that provides JSON format data